Water Drainage Tips

-Cut a Sloped Swale Around Your Entire Home
+Can You Create a Sloped Swale Around Your Entire Home?

 The builder should have then created an artificial channel around and away from your home that also has a slope to it.
 The water flowing away from your foundation would enter this channel and then flow, by gravity, completely around your home.

 There should never be any ponding in this shallow channel.
 To achieve great water drainage, a slope of at least 1/8 inch per foot is required.
 More slope is better if you can tolerate it on your lot.

 Subsurface water can be captured using a perforated pipe in a trench.

 Surface water is but one challenge around your home.
 You also need to deal with subsurface water that flows through the soil towards your foundation and crawlspace walls.

 You can capture and divert this subsurface water by digging a narrow trench in the center of the artificial channel around your home.
 The trench contains a perforated pipe that collects and diverts the water away from your home.